 The Autumn Exhibition at The Pilgrm

-October 2025 sees the arrival The Autumn Exhibition at The Pilgrm, showcasing a curated collection of works by inspirational new artists in London.
+October 2025 sees the arrival of The Autumn Exhibition at The Pilgrm, showcasing a curated collection of works by inspirational new artists in London.

 The changing season will see the hotel’s spaces play host to a series of pieces by emerging artists, many who have recently graduated from London art schools including the Royal College of Art, Slade School of Fine Art, Central Saint Martins and City & Guilds.